queryluke/masseffect-5e-data/data/species/turian-non-hierarchy.md

 species: turian
 ---
 Though uncommon, turians that grow up on other homeworlds may not be raised in the strict bureaucratic society of the turian Hierarchy.
-If you wish to play a Non-Hierarchy turian, you can replace the Military Doctrine option above with the following.
+If you wish to play a Non-Hierarchy turian, you can replace Military Doctrine with the following.

 :::alert